Clonazepam Thame 0.5mg/5ml Oral Solution

 Nervous System Disorders

-Somnolence, slowed reaction, muscular hypotonia, dizziness and ataxia.
-These undesirable effects occur relatively frequently and may disappear gradually in the course of the treatment or on reduction of the dosage.
+Impaired concentration, somnolence, slowed reaction, muscular hypotonia, dizziness, ataxia and co-ordination disturbance.
+These undesirable effects occur relatively frequently and are usually transient and generally disappear spontaneously in the course of the treatment or on reduction of the dosage.
 They can be partially prevented by increasing the dose slowly at the start of treatment.